BucketBee/gitHUB/LAtE Documentation/Session 1/Junkers/Encounters/Red vs Blu.md

 Keone
 ---
 >"Mayple!!"
->_chases after Mayple_
+>_Chases after Mayple_
 >"Don’t run off"
 >"Stay with the group"

 Mayple
 ---
->"There cant be full on danger here , even the most dangerous places are safe!"
+>"There can't be full on danger here, even the most dangerous places are safe!"
 >\>u<

 Narrator